-Describe the process for awarding funds to state recipients and how the state will make its N/A to units of general local government, and non- profit organizations, including community and faith-based organizations.
-(ESG only) Identify the method of selecting project sponsors (including providing full access to grassroots faithbased and other N/A community-based organizations).
-(HOPWA only)
+Describe the process for N/A

+awarding funds to state

+recipients and how the

+state will make its

+allocation available

+to units of general local

+government, and non-

+profit organizations,

+including community and

+faith-based

+organizations.
+(ESG only)

+Identify the method of N/A

+selecting project sponsors

+(including providing full

+access to grassroots faith-

+based and other

+community-based

+-

+organizations).
+(HOPWA

+only)

-Describe how resources will be allocated among funding categories.
-N/A Describe threshold factors and grant size limits.
+w Describe how resources vill be allocated among unding categories.
+N/A Describe threshold factors nd grant size limits.
 N/A